-Students interested in this academic minor should contact the Multidisciplinary Design Program advisor for further information and counseling.
-The Advisory Committee of the Multidisciplinary Design Academic Minor Program is responsible for approving any variance in course requirements for an academic minor.
+Students interested in this minor should contact the Multidisciplinary Design Program advisor for further information and counseling.
+The Advisory Committee of the Multidisciplinary Design Academic Minor Program is responsible for approving any variance in course requirements for a minor.
 Such variances are usually proposed by the student.

 - Undergraduate Application

 - Study Abroad

 - Michigan Learning Communities